-Certain elements in MaterialX files support geometry specification via regex expressions.
-The syntax for MaterialX regex largely follows that of UNIX "csh" filename regex.
+Certain elements in MaterialX files support geometry specification via wildcard expressions.
+The syntax for geometry name wildcards in MaterialX largely follows that of "glob" patterns for filenames in Unix environments, with a few extensions for the specific needs of geometry references.